pandodao/developers.pando.im/docs/guide/understand-mtg.md

 When a response transaction is required, the MTG Nodes will sign the new transactions and send it to the Mixin Network.
 The Mixin Network will broadcast the transaction to the whole network.

-## How to interact with Pando's MTG?
+## How wallets interact with Pando's MTG?

 You need supported wallets to send transactions to the MTG.
 The supported wallets could be found in [Supported Wallets](/guide/wallets).